LoopKit/loopdocs/docs/faqs/rileylink-faqs.md

 The battery that comes with RileyLink is not charged completely when it is shipped, so be sure to charge it up before initial use.
 RileyLink takes about 2 hours to fully charge (the red light will turn off when fully charged, read note above about red light patterns) and should easily last at least a full day of constant Loop use.
 Typically, it can go into the 30-hour range without any problems.
 Most people charge their RileyLink each night when they are sleeping.
 You don't have to worry about leaving the RileyLink plugged in "too long" for charging.
 It will automatically stop charging the battery when it is fully charged.

 Since the best practice is to charge your RileyLink overnight while you sleep, and the battery lasts safely over 24 hours, there is no battery level indicator for the RileyLink.
 The RileyLink's charge level is not viewable on Nightscout, nor within the Loop app.
 If you forget to charge your RileyLink overnight, you can recharge it with a portable USB battery in a pinch.
-A [short mini-USB cable](https://www.adafruit.com/product/899){: target="_blank" } could be a good addition to a small gear bag.
+A [short mini-USB cable](https://www.adafruit.com/product/899) could be a good addition to a small gear bag.

 ### What are the differences between the RileyLink Medtronic and Omnipod Antennas?